 Humanities research is based on the interpretation and analysis of wide variety of cultural artefacts including texts, images and audiovisual material.
 Much of this material is now freely and openly available on the internet enabling people to discover, connect and contextualise cultural artefacts in ways previously very difficult.

-We are challenging humanities researchers, designers and developers to create innovative projects that use open content, open data or open source to further teaching or research in the humanities.
+We are challenging humanities researchers, designers and developers to build upon the research, tools and data of the DM2E project or to create new innovative projects that use open content, open data or open source to further teaching or research in the humanities.

 You could start a project from scratch or build on an existing project.
-For inspiration you can have a look at the open-source tools the Open Knowledge Foundation has developed for use with cultural resources.
+For inspiration you can have a look at the final results of our first round winners: Joined Up Early Modern Diplomacy and Maphub, or check out the open-source tools the Open Knowledge Foundation has developed for use with cultural resources.

 What are the prizes?